Skip to content

 - Joseph Petek (Claremont School of Theology)

-Petek is a doctoral student in process thought at Claremont School of Theology.
-He is the Chief Archivist and Conference Coordinator of the Whitehead Research Project, and Assistant Series Editor for the Critical Edition of Whitehead.
+Petek is a doctoral candidate in process thought at Claremont School of Theology.
+He is the Chief Archivist of the Whitehead Research Project, and Assistant Series Editor for the Critical Edition of Whitehead.
+He is co-editor with Brian Henning of the second volume of the Critical Edition of Whitehead.
 His research interests include Whiteheadian process thought, pragmatism, post-structuralism, philosophy of language, philosophy of death and personal identity, virtual worlds, and the theology of Teilhard.